 Safety and efficacy of morphine in neonates have not been established.
 However, neonates have an enhanced susceptibility to the respiratory depressant effects of morphine.
-Morphine should not be administered to premature infants (see section 4.3 Contraindications).
+Morphine should not be administered to premature infants (see section 4.3).

-Morphine should not be administered via patient-controlled analgesia to children less than six years of age with poor cognitive function.
+Morphine should not be administered via PCA to children less than six years of age with poor cognitive function.